Berkmann18/TemplateJS/.github/CONTRIBUTING.md

 5. Always **test** your code using `npm test`.
 6. If you add new code, ensure that it's covered by test cases.
 7. If you fix an issue, mention `fix #x` (where x is the issue number).
+8. If you reference an issue/PR, mention `re #x`.
-8. Ensure that you use the appropriate code style (that can be checked with `npm run lint`).
+9. Ensure that you use the appropriate code style (that can be checked with `npm run lint`).
 9. Make sure you follow the [ESLint commit convention](https://github.com/conventional-changelog/conventional-changelog/tree/master/packages/conventional-changelog-eslint).

 ## Project structure
 -   **`build`**: contains built files for distribution.
 -   **`src`**: contains source files.
 -   **`test`**: contains all tests, unit tests are written using Jest and E2E are written with Nightwatch.